Former nursing homes operator pleads not guilty in tax case

 People are also reading…

 A lawsuit in Nebraska and an arrest warrant in Arkansas, filed in recent months, accuse Schwartz of Medicaid fraud.
-Messages were left Monday with spokespersons for the attorney general's offices that filed those actions.
+He made an initial court appearance in Arkansas but hasn't yet entered a plea, according to a spokesperson for the state attorney general's office.
+A message was left Monday with a spokesperson for the Nebraska attorney general's office.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.